-5 make-ahead chicken marinade recipes for super-easy dinners
+5 make-ahead chicken marinade recipes for easy weeknight dinners

 Place the chicken in a zip-top bag.
 Whisk the ingredients (listed below for each marinade) together in a bowl, then pour over the chicken.
 Seal the bag tightly, pressing the bag gently to remove as much excess air as possible.

-Place the bag(s) on a rimmed baking sheet or plate just in case the bag isn't perfectly sealed.
+Place the bag(s) on a rimmed baking sheet to catch any stray juices just in case the bag isn't perfectly sealed.

 If you'll be marinating the chicken to eat for dinner tonight or the following evening, simply refrigerate for up to 24 hours (no need to freeze).

-Freeze on the baking sheet or plate until completely solid, then stack and store in the freezer for up to 3 months.
+Freeze your meat on the baking sheet or plate until completely solid, then stack and store them in the freezer for up to three months.
 Defrost the bag in the refrigerator up to 24 hours before you plan to cook and serve the chicken.
-For safe handling, do not thaw the bags at room temperature on the kitchen counter.
+For safe handling, never thaw the bags at room temperature on the kitchen counter.

 To cook the chicken:

-Once the marinated chicken is fully defrosted, cook it as you prefer — on an indoor our outdoor grill over direct heat for 7-10 minutes, flipping once or twice; on the stove in an oiled frying pan for 12-15 minutes, flipping as needed; or in a 375°F oven for about 20 minutes — until the thickest part of the chicken registers 165° F on a meat thermometer.
+Once the marinated chicken is fully defrosted, cook it as you prefer: on an indoor or outdoor grill over direct heat for 7-10 minutes, flipping once or twice; on the stove in an oiled frying pan for 12-15 minutes, flipping as needed; or in a 375 degree oven for about 20 minutes — until the thickest part of the chicken registers 165 degrees on a meat thermometer.

+Ready to inject more flavor into your meals?
+Here are some delightfully delicious marinades.

 Marinade Recipes